 All required course readings are available via Talis.
-For those who prefer to work from hardcopies, a course packet with all required readings will be available for purchase from the bookstore.
-History 224 also has a recommended (but not required) textbook:
+Update: This course does not have a hardcopy course packet (in other words, you do not need to purchase anything for the class).
+History 224 also has a recommended but not required textbook:

 - Jeremy D. Popkin, A Short History of the French Revolution, 6th edition, Routledge, 2014.
 ISBN-13: 978-0205968459 [but any edition is acceptable]